Local Pub Guide

 (01932) 770999

 Documented as long ago as 1729, though the present building probably dates from a later period.
 Community street corner Stonegate local, with a cosy seated area off main bar.
 Usually two ales on offer, and Hermanos burgers and salads main feature of food menu.
-Sports TV on large screens and occasional music nights.
+Sports TV on several large screens and occasional music nights.
 Further buses run from nearby Green Street, and Sunbury Walled Garden and Thames towpath only a short walk away.

 - Admiral Hawke